paed01/3inarow-presentation/docs/Step1.md

 ## Styles, fonts, less and scss

 Since one of us have smaller brother that is an Art Director the brother was forced to do the design.
-The problem is that Art Directors use a lot of css-magic, we meen a lot!
+The problem is that Art Directors use a lot of css-magic, we mean a lot!
+Thank you Martin.
 So the next step is to make the server serve styles, fonts, less and scss(?).

 But since this is a node.js solution this is a minor modification: